 have spotted fleeces.

 The Icelandic breed has the widest color range of any breed.
+The Shetland breeds also produces wool of many different colors.
 Many fleeces have multiple colors.
 Sometimes, the inner and outer coats are different colors.

 It's not uncommon for black or colored lambs to be born in a white

 flock to white parents.
 However, in order for this to happen,

 both of the lamb's parents must be carrying a gene for color.